 The state-of-the-art digital mammography uses low dose x-rays to examine breasts and is used as a diagnostic and screening tool.
 A mammogram is used to assist in the early detection and diagnosis of breast cancer.
 The procedure can detect changes in the breast that may indicate cancer long before any other symptoms arise.
 Detecting breast cancer early increases treatment options and survival rates.
 Our digital mammography system allows for high quality images with more specific details.
 Soft Touch Bio-lucent comfort pads are used with every mammography procedure.

 Ste.
-Genevieve County Memorial Hospital (SGCMH) has two locations for women to receive digital mammography services.
-Ste.
-Genevieve County Memorial Hospital and the Bloomsdale Medical Centre (BMC) offer both 2D and 3D Tomosynthesis digital mammography services.
+Genevieve County Memorial Hospital (SGCMH) has one location for women to receive digital mammography services.
+The Bloomsdale Medical Centre (BMC) offer both 2D and 3D Tomosynthesis digital mammography.